Department of Art & Architecture, Royal Institute of Art (KKH), Stockholm

 Jesper’s Srilankan project focused on the Free Trade Zones and the Kotmale project (a Swedish SIDA funded dam project in the 1980s).
 The project also looked into resistance and alternatives to the policies WTO now proposes for the country.
 The main part of the project was made in collaboration with The Women’s Centre (Sri Lanka), which was established by women workers in 1982 to protect and empower women workers within the Free Trade Zones.
 For more information, visit Jesper’s web page.

-The course project will develop conservation strategies for Pune’s historic core using integrated conservation from a democratic perspective and developing a model which can be used by other historic Indian cities of similar size, showing how conservation can be designed to enhance and preserve the extended values of place while at the same time be part of the development process.
+The course project developed conservation strategies for Pune’s historic core using integrated conservation from a democratic perspective and developing a model which can be used by other historic Indian cities of similar size, showing how conservation can be designed to enhance and preserve the extended values of place while at the same time be part of the development process.
 The project will evaluate how conservation can contribute to better living conditions by local inclusion, extending value judgments to include intangible heritage and to prevent gentrification of the renewed historic environment.
 What can we learn from extended value analyses that include local citizens?

 The course was conducted by Professor Tina Wik, architect and professor in Architectural Conservation, and Dr. Cecilia Sagrén, architect assistant professor.
 Fredric Bedoire, professor in the History of Architecture participated as well as guest professors and lecturers.
 Full information about the course.